LeapMaster/Java-LFG/TimeLog.md

 -1 Hour working on the activities
 -2 Hours trying to get my project on AWS
 -1 Hour solving issues with my VM

+###Week 7
+-1 Hour finishing up activities from week 6
+-1 Hour fixing issues with VMware
+-2 Hours getting a demo up on AWS